fge/grappa/README.md

 The major new features compared to parboiled1 are:

-* more basic rules: all rules defined by [RFC 5234, Appendix B, section1](https://tools.ietf.org/html/rfc5234#appendix-B.1) are not available by default (except for `LWSP`);
+* more basic rules: all rules defined by [RFC 5234, Appendix B, section1](https://tools.ietf.org/html/rfc5234#appendix-B.1) are now available by default (except for `LWSP`);
 * Unicode support: rules for matching a single code point or a range of code points;
 * Java 8 compatibility;